hoverkite/hoverkite/docs/presentation/slides.md

 ???

-- This is called regularly from an interrupt handler.
+- This is called regularly from an interrupt handler at 16 kHz.
 - To stop driving the motor entirely, we disable the PWM unit to save power.
 This lets all the motor connections float, so it can turn freely.
+- Another layer on top of this keeps track of the absolute position of the motor, and applies smoothing to move the power slowly towards a target power value to avoid jerky movement.

 ---